Democrats Block Motion to Ban Illegal Aliens from Working with Labor Unions

 Provided further, no relief under this subsection shall be denied on the basis that the employee is, or was during the time of relevant employment or during the back pay period, an unauthorized alien as defined in section 274A(h)(3) of the Immigration and Nationality Act (8 U.S.C.
 1324a(h)(3)) or any other provision of Federal law relating to the unlawful employment of aliens.

-Rep. Kevin Hern (R-MO) proposed a motion to recommit or send the legislation to the Education and Labor Committee, with instructions that the bill includes a provision that would prevent illegal aliens from communicating and working with a labor union.
+Rep. Kevin Hern (R-OK) proposed a motion to recommit or send the legislation to the Education and Labor Committee, with instructions that the bill includes a provision that would prevent illegal aliens from communicating and working with a labor union.

 The Republican amendment states, “A labor union shall not communicate with an employee regarding joining or supporting the labor organization if the employee is not authorized to work in the United States.”

-While Hern spoke, Democrats frequently interrupted, booed, and hissed at the Missouri congressman when he delivered his remarks.
+While Hern spoke, Democrats frequently interrupted, booed, and hissed at the Oklahoman congressman when he delivered his remarks.

 WATCH: